Review of Charles Schorre

 His career was varied: a mix of painting and drawing, multi- media/photographic collage, graphic art and design — and in this book, each is given credence.
 Charles was of a piece, with one aspect of his creative life moving easily into the next.
 Just as his studio was set up to enable him to move from project to project, so to, the book moves - from interest to interest, from informative text, to Schorre's impassioned musings, to the art, to the studio, to photography, to family - all bound together by an enormously effective design.

 The book design by Jerry Herring, Rick Gardner's photography, and the various texts and interviews by Herring, Anne Tucker, Jim Edwards, David Crossley, Geoff Winningham, David Brauer, Lew Thomas and others, are visually integrated in ways that are reminiscent both of Schorre and his art.
 The book's diversity makes sense.
 It is profusely and imaginatively illustrated.
 The text, which dips in and out of the book, begins with a warm overview by Anne Tucker describing the man, his art and his place in Houston.
 And we dive then, quite precipitously, into the rabbit hole that was Schorre's studio, a studio, which, David Crossley suggests, should become a national shrine — a gorgeous multi-leveled warren of color, form, treasures, nooks, photographs, books and pockets that Rick Gardner, who knew Shorre well, photographs with skill and sensitivity.
 These photographs Herring then collages and butts together, much in the way that the various bits and pieces of the studio itself seem to merge and repeat in theme and variation, and reminiscent also, of the way that Schorre's art itself was constructed.
 A more formal and quite informative text by Jim Edwards follows that puts the work in both cultural and art historical context - an essay again that is filled with reproductions.
-And we enter Schorre's life as a teacher — class descriptions by Schorre himself, hand written course notes taken from
+And we enter Schorre's life as a teacher — class descriptions by Schorre himself, hand written course notes taken from students' comments, and an energetic remembrance by Geoff Winningham which describes his experience of Schorre's generosity as a teacher.

 And the work: first, examples from his time as a designer.
 He worked for a number of businesses, won awards and eventually worked only on his own terms.